MHA denies discrimination in scheduling of executions

 Mr Ravi also sought judicial review of the clemency process.

-Pointing to the dearth of successful clemency petitions, he argued that the validity of the process has been "extinguished".
+Pointing to the dearth of successful clemency petitions, he argued that the validity of the process had been "extinguished".

+Chief Justice Menon said an inference can also be drawn that the cases lacked merit.

-Mr Ravi also referred to a letter from Suhail to his former lawyer that the Singapore Prison Service (SPS) copied to the Attorney-General's Chambers (AGC).
+Mr Ravi also referred to a letter from Suhail to his former lawyer that the Prisons copied to the Attorney-General's Chambers (AGC).

 In a bid to disqualify the AGC team, he argued that this was a breach of solicitor-client privilege, which rendered the prosecutorial process invalid.